rust-cli/book/src/tutorial/output.md

 you want to log
 (and at which level you want to log them).
-It will prefix your log messages with a timestamp and the module where the log messages comes from.
+It will prefix your log messages with a timestamp and the module where the log messages come from.
 Since libraries can also use `log`, you easily configure their log output, too.